anee-helsinki/LoveAndGenre/Lists/README.md

 <b>places_combined_variants.txt:</b> List used to normalize place names.

+<b>textProvenances:</b> Provenances of documents as specified in the Oracc metadata and their frequencies in our dataset.

+<b>textTimeperiods:</b> Time periods of the documents in our dataset as specified in Oracc and their frequencies.

 <b>wanted_emotionWords:</b> Emotion words queried from the documents with PMI and fastText.

 <b>words:</b> Words in the dataset with the translations indicated in the Oracc metadata.

-<b>textProvenances:</b> Provenances of documents as specified in the Oracc metadata and their frequencies in our dataset.

-<b>textTimeperiods:</b> Time periods of the document in our dataset as specified in Oracc and their frequencies.

 <b>textsAnalysed:</b> Documents in the dataset with some information on each of them.